 - Be careful checking references.
-One landlord suggests calling not just the last landlord (which might also be the current landlord, eager to get rid of these tenants), but the previous one or two as well.
-Those folks will have no reason to not be honest.
+One landlord suggests calling not just the last landlord (who might also be the current landlord, eager to get rid of these tenants), but the previous one or two as well.
+Those folks will have no reason not to be honest.

 - Learn more.
 One useful book on the topic is The Complete Idiot's Guide to Being a Smart Landlord, by Brian F. Edwards, Casey Edwards, and Susannah Craig.
 Others are Landlording: A Handymanual for Scrupulous Landlords and Landladies Who Do It Themselves by Leigh Robinson and Property Management for Dummies by Robert S. Griswold.

 These are just a few of the many things you'll want to consider if you're on the road to owning rental property.
 This list is by no means comprehensive.
-I invite you to share any additional pieces of advice for would-be landlords, or to ask any questions, on our Owning Rental Property discussion board.
+Share any additional pieces of advice for would-be landlords, or ask any questions, on our Owning Rental Property discussion board.

 And find great tips on buying and selling homes in our Home Center, which also features some special mortgage rates.